Filter Options

 What are the options for gorilla trekking on a Uganda trip?

 “Mountain gorillas can be tracked at two Ugandan national parks, which together support half the 1,000-strong global population.
-The main venue is Bwindi Impenetrable National Park, where 18 habituated groups can each be visited by up to eight tourists daily.
-Trekking in Bwindi operates from four bases, each of which lies up to 2 hours’ drive from the others and functions as a self-contained destination.
-Of these, long-serving Buhoma has the best selection of accommodation and usually offers the least demanding trekking conditions (though these things can be unpredictable).
-Ruhija, set at a higher altitude deeper within Bwindi, is a beautiful trekking base with more affordable accommodation, and is second to Buhoma in terms of ease.
+The main venue is Bwindi Impenetrable National Park, where more than 25 gorilla groups that have been habituated to tourist visits can each be visited by up to eight tourists daily.
+Trekking in Bwindi operates from four bases, each of which lies between 1 and 6 hours’ drive from the others and functions as a self-contained destination.
+Of these, long-serving Buhoma has the best selection of accommodations and usually offers the least demanding trekking conditions (though these things can be unpredictable).
+Ruhija, set at a higher altitude deeper within Bwindi, is a beautiful trekking base with more affordable accommodations, and is second to Buhoma in terms of ease.
 The newer bases of Rushaga and Nkuringo are serviced by several good lodges but trekking conditions are tougher.
 South of Bwindi, Mgahinga Gorilla National Park protects the Ugandan part of the Virunga volcanoes (whose Rwandan and Congolese sectors are also protected in national parks that offer gorilla trekking).
 Mgahinga is home to a solitary habituated gorilla family, containing three massive silverbacks.
 If you’re able to secure one of its eight daily trekking permits, it is a very scenic and relatively undemanding option.
-Trekking permits in Uganda cost US$600 and allow for up to 1 hour with the gorillas.
+Trekking permits in Uganda cost US$800 (discounted rates are available to Uganda residents and African citizens) and allow for up to 1 hour with the gorillas.
 A US$1,500 habituation permit, available only at Bwindi’s Rushaga trailhead, allows you to spend 4 hours with a group that’s still being habituated.”

 2